wuxxin/machine-bootstrap/README.md

     + buildin scripts to mount/unmount root and update recovery boot parameter
 + loging of recovery and target system installation on calling machine in directory ./log
 + optional
-    + luks encrypted hibernate compatible swap for desktop installation
+    + luks encrypted hibernate compatible swap for eg. a desktop installation
     + patched zfs-linux for overlay fs support on zfs (frankenstein=true)
-    + partitions for ondisk zfs log (zil) and ondisk zfs cache (l2arc)
+    + create partitions for ondisk zfs log (zil) and ondisk zfs cache (l2arc)
     + saltstack run at devop phase with states from salt-shared (eg. desktop)
     + git & git-crypt repository setup to store machine configuration inside a git repository and encrypt all sensitive data with git-crypt
     + build a preconfigured bootstrap-0 livesystem image usable for physical installation